alirza143/vue-js/README.md

-# This Lession about html dynamic classes
+# This Lession about computed properties
+these are depend on data, id data changes they will chnage/run the fucntions

 # tool use